fullstackhacker/phpwithme/README.md

 Version 2.0
 -----------
-In version 2, we introduced pwm - a core utility that removed the toolkit box of scripts.
+In version 2, we introduced pwm - a core utility that removed the toolkit box of scripts. pwm allows the user to access all the various functions to create, edit, and remove features

 Version 1.0